Computer shuts down by itself… The solutions!

 60e63fe15632e

 A faulty power supply can sometimes cause computer crashes.
-But the same goes for memory sticks, a graphics card, a new hard drive, etc.
+But the same is true for memory modules, a graphics card, a new hard drive, etc.

 • Either use material means

-If testing components with software is accessible to the majority, testing with hardware means requires a certain number of tools: screwdrivers, additional components, etc.
+While testing components with software is accessible to many, testing with hardware requires a number of tools: screwdrivers, additional components, etc.

-If you do not have all the necessary equipment, the ideal is to go see a computer repairer, in this case.
-It has all the necessary elements to confirm or refute the diagnosis.
+If you don't have all the necessary equipment, the best solution is to consult a computer repair technician.
+They have all the necessary information to confirm or rule out the diagnosis.

 Conclusion

-If your computer shuts down on its own, for no apparent reason, you need to check a certain number of points.
-In most cases, it is enough to clean the dust accumulated inside the computer.
-If this is not enough, you need to check the ventilation.
-Viruses and other malware also cause unexpected reboots.
-If all these avenues are ruled out, it will then be necessary to check the hardware components…
+If your computer shuts down on its own for no apparent reason, several things need to be checked.
+In most cases, simply cleaning the dust that has accumulated inside the computer will solve the problem.
+If that doesn't work, check the ventilation.
+Viruses and other malware can also cause unexpected restarts.
+If all these possibilities have been ruled out, then the hardware components will need to be checked

-Previous article SSD Gammix S70 (Blade): ADATA withdraws the new Firmware!
+Previous article : Gammix S70 (Blade) SSD: ADATA removes the new firmware!